 Twitter Image Size #3: 440 x 220 pixels

 For our last test, we used Twitter’s minimum sizing option.
 We found that even in BrowserStack the image appeared much smaller than the other two options and left empty white space on desktop which was not ideal for images.

 After an easy round of testing which didn’t seem to match up with our past trouble with Twitter images, we decided to check on our phones.
-Even though everything looked perfect when using BrowserStack, when we checked the images on our phones none of these Twitter image sizes seemed to be right!
-Text was still getting cut off in every post - in fact, it was even worse than we originally thought.
+Even though everything looked perfect when using BrowserStack, when we tested the images on our phones none of these Twitter image sizes seemed to be right!
+The text was still getting cut off in every post - in fact, it was even worse than we originally thought.
 At this point, we decided a new approach was needed.

 Twitter Image Size #4: 1200 x 628 pixels

 We decided to analyze our results to see what tweaks we could make to the recommended Twitter image sizes.
-The Facebook photo size appeared normal on desktop but had issues on mobile.
+The photo size we originally used appeared normal on desktop but had issues on mobile.
 It didn’t cut off any words like some of our other test posts; instead, it cropped the photo right up to the borderline where the text started.
 We noticed only the side with text was affected by the cropping, so we flipped the layout of the image (moving the photo to the left side).
 In the new post, the picture was still unaffected, and the post was cropped right up to the end of the text.
-This revealed to us that no matter where text is placed on an image, Twitter will favor a face or the artistic elements of an image over text.
+This revealed to us that no matter where the text is placed on an image, Twitter will favor a face or the artistic elements of an image over text.

 The Outcome: An Optimal Twitter Photo Size For Great Results